ntisservices/OBSOLETE-ntis-dotnet-web-services-R2.2/README.md

 NTIS Subscriber Service - README
 ================================

-This project is an example implementation of the NTIS Subscriber Service that uses the .NET 3.5 framework and the C# language.
+This project is an example implementation of the NTIS Subscriber Service.
-You can import the project into Visual Studio 2008 (which is what it was created in), and tailor it to suit your needs.
-The solution can also be imported into Visual Studio 2010, during which you will be prompted with instructions to convert it to use the .NET 4.0 framework.

-The SubscriberWebService web site in the solution, is of the type "ASP.NET Web Service".
+It has been created in Visual Studio 2012, and uses the 4.5 version of the .NET framework.

+The example service has been created using WCF and small changes may be required in order to use it on older versions of the .NET framework.

 Building and testing the website
 ----------------------------------------------------------------

-### Building
+### Testing

-The ASP.NET Web Service Application has been developed and build in Visual Studio 2008.
-On running the application, you should be able to navigate to http://localhost:<portNumber>/SubscriberService.asmx, where <portNumber> can be an auto-generated port number, or hard coded.

-After IIS has been installed, the following can be done:

-1) After testing that the project works successully in Visual Project, within Visual Studio, right click on the web service website in Solution Explorer, and select "Publish".
-2) In the "Publish Web" dialogue box that appears, enter a Target location. (e.g: C:\SubscriberWebSite), leave the default settings of "Replace matching files with local copies", "Only files needed to run this application", and leave "Include files from the App_Data folder" checked.
+You will be able to launch the webservice from within the visual studio debugger.
+This will allow you to verify that the solution builds, and that there are no configuration issues.
+Once the service is running, you can verifiy it's operation by using either the SoapUI example test project located in \SubscriberService\SoapUI Tests or by using the included test client located in \TestClient

 ### Deploying the webservice on IIS 5